+41 79 446 14 86 info@immofisc.ch

 Real estate strategy for retirement

-1 – Invest in mortgages, pay off?
+1 – Investing in mortgages, amortizing?

 2 – Saving in the third pillar and/or possible redemption in LPP?

-• Sale in life
+• Sale with life annuity

 • The principle is simple: people of a certain age or retired sell their house at a price below market value.